Arithmetic oscillations of the chemical distance in long-range percolation on $\mathbb Z^d$: Main ideas, connections and open questions

 \subsection{Remarks and connections}

 We proceed with some remarks on directions of possible future study as well as pointers to relevant literature.

 (1) \textsl{Non-constancy for all~$\beta$ and extension to percolation setting}: Our proof of non-const\-ancy of~$\phi_\beta$ applies only to large~$\beta$ but we expect~$\phi_\beta$ to be non-constant for all $\beta>0$.
-However, \MB lack ideas or techniques for proving \eMB that rigorously.
 An interesting starting point could be the $\beta\downarrow0$ asymptotic of~$\phi_\beta$, for which the continuum limit analyzed in \cite{Biskup-Lin} should be quite relevant.

-Another extension concerns replacing the requirement that $\frakp_\beta(\cdot,\cdot)=1$ for \MB nearest \eMB neighbors by the requirement that the graph contain an infinite connected component.
+Another extension concerns replacing the requirement that $\frakp_\beta(\cdot,\cdot)=1$ for nearest neighbors by the requirement that the graph contain an infinite connected component.
 We expect the asymptotic \eqref{E:1.4a} to take place here as well but several parts of the proof require new arguments.

 (2) \textsl{Subleading terms and ``shape theorem''}: The fact that~$\phi_\beta$ is non-constant complicates the ultimate goal of the whole sequence of works~\cite{B1,B2,Biskup-Lin}, which is to prove a ``shape theorem'' for balls of very large radii in the intrinsic (i.e., graph-theoretical or chemical) distance.
-Shape theorems lie at the core of the study of the First Passage Percolation; cf Auffinger, Damron and~Hanson~\cite{50years-FPP}.
-The difficulty of the present situation is that the limit \eqref{E:1.4a} is not influenced by the choice of~$x$.
-It follows that the ``shape'' of the intrinsic ball, if there is one at all, is determined by terms beyond the leading-order scale.
+Shape theorems lie at the core of the study of the First Passage Percolation; cf.\ Auffinger, Damron and~Hanson~\cite{50years-FPP}.
+The difficulty of the present situation is that the limit of $D(0,nx)/L_\beta(n)$ as $n\to\infty$ is independent of~$x$ (as long as $x\ne0$).
+The ``shape'' of the intrinsic ball, if there is in fact one at all, is thus determined by terms beyond the leading-order scale.

 In \cite[Conjecture~1.5]{Biskup-Lin}, a proposal for the relevant $x$-dependent second-order term was made but that only under the assumption that~$\phi_\beta$ is constant.
 We expect that the oscillations of~$\phi_\beta$ will contribute another such term, albeit perhaps of a smaller order.